RnB (EP)

 RnB is a collaborative extended play by Nigerian singers Ruger and Bnxn.
 It was released on 18 April 2024, by Blown Boy Entertainment, TYE Entertainment, and Empire Distribution.
-No other artists were featured on the project, and the project features production from Blaisebeatz, Sarz and Kukbeatz.
+No other artists were featured on the project, which enlists production from Blaisebeatz, Sarz and Kukbeatz.

 Background

-In August 2022, Ruger and Bnxn (formerly Buju) were involved in an online altercation, primarily fueled by their fans' rivalry.
-Bnxn explained in a Billboard interview that the fan-driven "excessive stanship" in Nigeria contributed to their clash, as fans of one artist would often attack the other.
-Ruger and Bnxn both acknowledged that their fans' actions, both online and at live events, intensified their feud.
-However, the artists eventually reconciled when they unexpectedly met on a flight to London.
-Ruger explained that much of their conflict stemmed from a lack of face-to-face interaction, and once they met, they realized they were more focused on music than any personal issues.
-This reconciliation led to the creation of their joint album RnB, which they completed in just three days.
+In August 2022, Ruger and Bnxn were involved in an online dispute, caused by rivalry between their fan bases.
+Bnxn told Billboard that fan behavior in Nigeria, including frequent online attacks, contributed to the situation.
+Both artists also stated that interactions between fans at live events further escalated tensions.
+The dispute was later resolved after the pair met on a flight to London.
+Ruger said the conflict stemmed from a lack of direct interaction and emphasized that both artists were focused on their music.
+Following the reconciliation, they recorded a joint project, RnB, which was completed within three days.

 Singles

 RnB housed two singles.
 The lead single, "Romeo Must Die (RMD)" was released on 29 February 2024, alongside its music video.
 The track was produced by Kukbeatz and serves as their debut single together.
 The second single, "Poe", was released on 11 April 2024 and was produced by Blaisebeatz.